ellanan/mealkit/README.md

 - Populate popular recipes based on frequncy from the last 30 days
 - Snappy/instantaneous user interactions using Apollo Client to provide optimistic responses by manipulating client-side data cache
 - Tailored responsive UI that looks great on both mobile and desktop
+- App is available to download on Mac or Windows

 ## Flow Chart